Wixel/Frank-Sinatra/README.md

 # TODO #

-* Integrating test coverage or a template to build from
+* Integrating test coverage or a template to build test from
-*
+* Wire up some of the other Gems to show how they can be used

 # License #